How National Grid’s SAP Implementation Damaged Their Company

 Conclusion

-One has to be careful in making accusations in legal cases at face value.
+One must be careful in making accusations in legal cases at face value.
 There is no requirement in a US legal case that any stated be true.
 However, these issues are explained in specific detail by National Grid.
 If there were no lawsuit filed, we would never have heard of these claims as the implementation failure would have been suppressed.
 SAP consultants usually give a highly misleading representation of the benefits of SAP implementations.